 “How about you?
 What are you going to do there?”
 The woman asked.

 “I am going to study.”
 I responded.
-The next few minutes were them talking about how privileged I am to do such thing and how filthy rich my parents are to be able to send me to study in Spain.
+The next few minutes were them talking about how privileged I am to do such a thing and how filthy rich my parents are to be able to send me to study in Spain.
+She even talked about her dreams of completing a trip to the Spanish coast.
 It kept going and going until we were called for the interview.
 When it was my turn, I was confident.
 The interviewer was Filipina and she seemed to have positive vibes.
 She knew I was going to study writing novels in Spain so she automatically spoke to me in Spanish.
 The moment I opened my mouth, she was shocked by my accent and by how I was able to communicate using colloquial language.

 “Hablas Castellano muy bien.
 Como aprendiste?” (“You speak Spanish very well.
 How did you learn?”)
 I told her I had no formal education and just learned it through my 3-year trip in South America: staying with local families and continuous practice even if I sounded ridiculous during the early stages of my learning.
 She then told me to come back after 7 working days to know the results.